Josh Harder: 2018

-In May 2017, Harder announced his candidacy, joining three other Democrats to challenge Republican Jeff Denham, who had represented the 10th district since 2013 and represented the 19th district from 2011 to 2013.
+In May 2017, Harder announced his candidacy, joining three other Democrats to challenge Republican Jeff Denham, who had represented California's 10th congressional district since 2013 and represented the 19th district from 2011 to 2013.
 As a result of California's top-two primary system, Denham and Harder advanced to the general election, with Denham taking 37.5% of the primary vote and Harder 16.7%.

 California's 10th district was included on the list of Republican-held seats being targeted by the Democratic Congressional Campaign Committee in 2018.
 On election night and for days after the election, Denham led in the reported results.
 On November 9, Harder pulled ahead as absentee ballots were counted.
 Days later, news outlets projected Harder's victory, and on November 14, Denham conceded.

 2020

 Harder ran for reelection in 2020, finishing first in the top-two open primary with 44% of the vote.
 He bested Republican opponents Ted Howze and Bob Elliott.
 Harder and Howze advanced to the general election on November 3, which Harder won with 55.2% of the vote to Howze's 44.8%.
-In 2020, former President Barack Obama endorsed Harder.
+In 2020, former president Barack Obama endorsed Harder.

 2022

-Following redistricting, Harder defeated San Joaquin County Supervisor Tom Patti, a Republican, with 56% of the vote in California's 9th Congressional district.
+Following redistricting, Harder defeated San Joaquin County Supervisor Tom Patti, a Republican, with 56% of the vote in California's 9th congressional district.

+2024

+In the 2024 general election, Harder defeated Republican Kevin Lincoln with 51.8% of the vote, or approximately 9,000 votes.

 Tenure

-Harder has represented California's 10th congressional district since 2019.
+Harder took office on January 3, 2019, as the U.S. representative for California's 10th congressional district.
+During the 116th Congress, he served on the Agriculture Committee and the Education and Labor Committee.
+In November 2019, he co-introduced the Ban Corporate PACs Act with Representative Max Rose, which aimed to prohibit for-profit corporations from sponsoring, operating, or funding political action committees.

 After Trump supporters stormed the United States Capitol on January 6, 2021, Harder received hate mail intended for Josh Hawley, a United States senator with a similar name who objected to certifying Joe Biden's electoral college victory.

-As of September 2022, Harder had voted in line with President Joe Biden's stated position 100% of the time.
+In the 117th Congress, he was appointed to the Appropriations Committee while continuing to serve on the Agriculture Committee.
+In November, Harder attended the signing of the Bipartisan Infrastructure Law of 2021.

+In 2025, Harder was one of 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.